syedfawzulazim/credit-card/README.md

 # Credit Card
- This credit card is build with only React(no other libraries) and one special thing about this project is there is no css files in it.
+ This credit card is build with only React(no other libraries) and one special thing about this project is there is no css file in it.